thecodingmachine/symfony-boilerplate/docs/docs/1_Get Started/1_1_Overview.md

 This layer has two services:

-1. The GraphQL API, built with Symfony 5 and [GraphQLite](https://graphqlite.thecodingmachine.io/).
+1. The GraphQL API, built with [Symfony 5](https://symfony.com/) and [GraphQLite](https://graphqlite.thecodingmachine.io/).
-2. The Web Application, built with Nuxt.js.
+2. The Web Application, built with [Nuxt.js](https://nuxtjs.org).

 ## Data layer

 This layer has 3 services:

-1. MySQL for hosting session and business data.
+1. MySQL for storing sessions and business data.
-2. Redis for asynchronous tasks (e.g., emails).
+2. Redis for queueing asynchronous tasks (e.g., emails).
 3. [MinIO](https://min.io/) for storing files (e.g., uploads).

 :::note

-In production, you may externalize them to the equivalent services from your provider.
+📣 In production, you may externalize them to the equivalent services from your provider.

 :::